dr-bill-c/MYSTRAN/README.md

 # Developmental Goals

+- Add installation instructions for multiple platforms to the readme.
 - The differential stiffness matrix for beam elements is coded in MYSTRAN.
 Therefore a buckling analysis (SOL 105) can be performed for beam elements.
 However, the differential stiffness matrix needs to be coded for the shell and solid elements.
 Also, it would be desirable to add the differential stiffness matrix for the shear and rod elements (lower priority).
 - The default QUAD element is internally composed of 4 tri elements.
 These internal tri elements need a coordinate transformation to allow for orthotropic/anisotropic materials.
 Currently, the default QUAD element is only valid for isotropic materials (though the alternate QUAD element does support anisotropic materials).
 - OP2 support is in work, but if you can help with this, please let us know.